bundlewrap/bundlewrap/docs/content/repo/nodes.py.md

 A string used as a DNS name when connecting to this node.
 May also be an IP address.

-<div class="alert">The username and SSH private key for connecting to the node cannot be configured in BundleWrap.
+<div class="alert alert-info">The username and SSH private key for connecting to the node cannot be configured in BundleWrap.
 If you need to customize those, BundleWrap will honor your <code>~/.ssh/config</code>.</div>

 Cannot be set at group level.